 For the U.S. Qualified Plans, we set the expected return on plan assets using current market expectations and historical returns.
 The expected return on plan assets is based on estimates of long-term expected returns and considers the plans' anticipated asset allocation over the course of the next year.
 The expected return includes the effect of actively managing the plan assets, and is net of fees and expenses.
 The plan assets are managed pursuant to a long-term allocation strategy that seeks to mitigate the plans' funded status volatility by increasing the plans' investment in fixed-income investments over time.
 This strategy was developed by analyzing a variety of diversified asset-class combinations in conjunction with the projected liabilities of the plans.
 For the year ended December 31, 2016, our expected return on plan assets was \$88.4 million for U.S. Qualified Plans and \$58.4 million for the UK Plan, compared to the actual return on plan assets of \$140.8 million for U.S. Qualified Plans and \$291.4 million for the UK Plan.
-The actual annualized return on plan assets for the year ended December 31, 2016 was approximately 9%, which was above the expected return on asset assumption for the year as a result of strong performance of the fixed income portfolio, which made up approximately three-fourths of total plan assets.
-The actual annualized return on plan assets for the UK Plan for the year ended December 31, 2016 was approximately 24%, which was above the expected return on asset assumption for the year as a result of strong performance across all asset classes.
+The actual annualized return on plan assets for the U.S. Qualified Plans for the year ended December 31, 2016 was approximately 9%, which was above the expected return on asset assumption for the year as a result of strong performance of the fixed income portfolio, which made up approximately 24%, which was above the expected return on asset assumption for the year ended December 31, 2016 was approximately 24%, which was above the expected return on asset assumption for the year ended December 31, 2016 was approximately 24%, which was above the expected return on asset assumption for the year ended December 31, 2016 was approximately 24%, which was above the expected return on asset assumption for the year as a result of strong performance across all asset classes.